RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 - **Drupal Recipe Limitations**:
   - Recipes are designed for initial setup and don’t handle ongoing configuration updates.
 If you need to update configurations later, consider using configuration management (`drush config:import`) and remember to also use the Configuration Split settings to uniquely leverage certain capabilities only appropriate to a given environment (e.g. testing in 'staged', analytics and mail only in production 'main', etc.).

+**Leverage Configuration Dependencies**:
+   - Ensure that your recipe’s `recipe.yml` specifies all necessary dependencies under the `dependencies` key in configuration files or the `install` section.
+This helps Drupal resolve dependencies correctly during import, reducing the risk of conflicts.
+   - Example from the `recipe.yml`:
+     ```yml
+     install:
+       - node
+       - pathauto
+     config:
+       import:
+         node:
+           - node.type.article
+     ```

 - **Use the Recipe Generator**:
   - The `recipe_generator` Drush add-on simplifies recipe creation by generating `my_recipe.yml` and `composer.json` files interactively: